-406. The premiums can be paid by means of regular contributions or by a series of single contributions.
-The latter method is advantageous since it provides flexibility both in terms of the amount to be paid and also as to the choice of pension provider.
+417. The premiums can be paid by means of regular contributions or by a series of single contributions.
+The latter method is advantageous since it provides flexibility in terms of the amount to be paid.

 Combining a Personal Pension Plan with life assurance